barbajs/barba/source/docs/userguide/syntax/index.md

 In this example, based on the [priority order](#priority), Barba will use the `custom-transition`:

-- if the link you clicked contains a `.use-custom-transition` CSS class
+- if the link you clicked on contains a `.use-custom-transition` CSS class
 - if you come **from** the `index` or `product` route
 - if you are navigating **to** the `home` or `item` namespace AND **from** the `index` or `product` route